What Research Shows for Fear of Flying, Phobias, and CBD

-The great thing about this study on CBD and public speaking phobia is that they also included a group of people who had diagnosed social anxiety disorder.
+The great thing about this study on CBD and public speaking phobia is that they also included a group of people who had diagnosed with a social anxiety disorder.

 Let's look at the highlights.

-Prior to a anticipated (key for fear of flying) public speaking, there were two groups of participants:
+Prior to an anticipated (key for fear of flying) public speaking, there were two groups of participants: